-The Fire Officer and the Head Porter are responsible for arranging fire drills for each court and staircase and for maintaining a record of when drills are carried out, which is normally once during both the Michaelmas and Lent Terms.
+The college Fire Officer will arrange fire drills for all college buildings.
+This will normally happen once a year during Michaelmas or Lent term.
 On hearing a continuous fire alarm, everyone must leave the building immediately.

 (e) Call Point Testing